 Does anything increase the risk of developing a urine infection?

 In most cases

-No. Most urine infections in children are just 'one of those things' and there is no underlying problem to account for it.
+No. In most urine infections in children, there is no underlying problem to account for it.

 In some cases

 Retaining some urine in the urinary tract may play a part.
 When we pass urine, the bladder should empty completely.
 This helps to flush out any germs (bacteria) that may have got into the bladder since the last toilet trip.
-However, some abnormalities or problems that affect the urinary tract can make some urine stay (retain) in the bladder, tubes called ureters or kidney.
+However, some abnormalities or problems that affect the urinary tract can make some urine stay (be retained) in the bladder, kidney or urine tubes.
 This may allow any bacteria to multiply, as urine is a good food for some bacteria.
 This increases the chance of developing a urine infection.
-The following are the most common:
+The following are the most common causes of retaining urine.

-An abnormality of the urinary tract: structural abnormalities can cause retention of urine.
+An abnormality of the urinary tract - structural abnormalities can cause retention of urine.
 The most common condition is called vesicoureteric reflux.
-This is a problem at the junction where the ureter enters the bladder.
+This is a problem at the junction where the ureter tube enters the bladder.
 In this condition, urine is passed back (refluxes) up the ureter from the bladder from time to time.
 This should not happen.
 The urine should only flow downwards out of the bladder when going to the toilet.
 This condition makes urine infections more likely.
-Infected urine that refluxes from the bladder back up to the kidneys may also cause kidney infection, scarring, and damage.
+Infected urine that refluxes from the bladder back up to the kidneys may also cause kidney infection, scarring and damage.
 In some cases this leads to severe kidney damage if urine infections recur frequently.
-Other rare problems that may be found include kidney stones, or congenital (a condition that you are born with) abnormalities of parts of the urinary tract.
+Other rare problems that may be found include kidney stones, or rare abnormalities of parts of the urinary tract.

-Other conditions that increase the risk of a urine infection include having diabetes, and a poorly functioning immune system.
+Other conditions which increase the risk of a urine infection include having diabetes and having a poorly functioning immune system.
 For example, children having chemotherapy may have a less effective immune system.

 What are the symptoms of a urine infection?